fastify/fastify-vite/docs/quickstart/vue.md

 As you can probably imagine, these variable names cannot be changed because they are used by <b>fastify-vite-vue</b>'s internal rendering functions.
 The contents of <b>index.html</b> itself are compiled into a function loaded into memory for maximum performance.

+The `@app/` import prefix is used to load the client entry from the project blueprint provided by <b>fastify-vite-vue</b>.
+If you create a `entry/client.js` file at the root of your Vite application, that will be used instead.
+See [Project Blueprint](/concepts/project-blueprint) for more info on this works.

 ## Blueprint Files

-The fastify-vite-vue package [will provide](/concepts/project-blueprint) nearly all your starting boilerplate, the snippet , where you actually register fastify-vite in your Fastify application, being the only exception you're expected to provide yourself.
-The files provided by fastify-vite-vue are listed below.
+The fastify-vite-vue package [will provide](/concepts/project-blueprint) nearly all your starting boilerplate.
+The script where you actually register <b>fastify-vite</b> in your Fastify application being the only exception (you're expected to write it yourself).
+The files provided by <b>fastify-vite-vue</b> are listed below.

 <table class="infotable"><tr><td>
 <code class="h inline-block">client.js</code></td>